Athel Cornish-Bowden: Research

-Additionally, Cornish-Bowden has published a number of history of science papers commemorating the lives and achievements of historical figures in enzymology.
+Cornish-Bowden has published a number of history of science papers commemorating the lives and achievements of historical figures in enzymology.
 His current interests include the definition of life and the capacity for life to self-organize.

-Major research contributions
+Research contributions

-Cornish-Bowden is most well known for his introduction of the direct-linear plot for estimating enzyme parameters, his work on hexokinase evolution and kinetics, and his insight into the control and regulation of metabolism.
+Cornish-Bowden introduced the direct linear plot procedure for estimating enzyme parameters, and has performed work on hexokinase evolution and kinetics, and the control and regulation of metabolism.